Sylviettee/Comrade/docs/topics/01-simple-bot.md

 # Simple bot

-> Comrade is a lightweight, safe framework built with MoonScript.
+> Harmonia is a lightweight, safe framework built with MoonScript.

-Today we are going to make a simple Discord bot with Comrade and Discordia.
+Today we are going to make a simple Discord bot with Harmonia and Discordia.

 ## Setup